PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 #### What does a good solution look like.

-I recently described it in "[Service discovery and app interactions on the web](https://paul.kinlan.me/service-discovery-on-the-web)" but to summarize:
+I recently described a solution in "[Service discovery and app interactions on the web](https://paul.kinlan.me/service-discovery-on-the-web)" but to summarize:

 * Give the user choice of the service they want to use either on the web or native